Margot Robbie compares 'Barbie' to the Buddha—here are the connections

 “The Hero’s Journey” is a narrative concept popularised by James Campbell in his book The Hero with a Thousand Faces.
 It describes 17 stages commonly used as the template of stories that involve the hero going on a journey.
 Not all stories necessarily use all 17 stages, nor in that exact order, but a pattern can be established.

 As the story begins, the hero lives as normal performing daily routines, then receives a call to adventure.
-The hero is reluctant, but is helped by a mentor figure.
+The hero is reluctant but is helped by a mentor figure.
 He then ventures into the unknown world, facing obstacles, reaching the central crisis when he overcomes the main obstacle of the story.
-The story ends with the hero returning to his ordinary world with his newfound reward, but can also be met with reluctance to return.
-However it is, the hero is transformed by the adventure.
+The story ends with the hero returning to his ordinary world with his newfound reward but can also be met with reluctance to return.
+However, the hero is transformed by the adventure.
 Roll credits.

 Acknowledging humanity